8ctavio/vergil/apps/docs/src/composables/useDefineModel.md

 The following two requirements must be met for FFCs to properly identify model value update types:

 1. In order to share an FFC's underlying model with other child FFCs, child components must be provided with the parent component's model wrapper created by `useDefineModel` (see [Nesting models](#nesting-models)).
-2. The `model.update` or `model.updateDecorator` methods included in a FFC's model wrapper must be used to perform local model value updates.
+2. The `model.update` or `model.updateDecorator` methods included in an FFC's model wrapper must be used to perform local model value updates.

 :::tip
 In general, an FFC's local model value updates should always be performed with `model.update` or `model.updateDecorator` to ensure proper behavior.